-Strength of Materials.-Elasticity; safe limits; shearing stress; flexure and strength of beams and columns; practical formulas
+Strength of Materials.-Elasticity; safe limits; shearing stress; flexure and strength of beams and columns; practical formulas.

-Hydraulics.-Amount of and center of pressure upon submerged surfaces; flow of liquids through orifices, weirs, pipes, and channels; distribution of water in cities.
+Hydraulics.-Amount and center of pressure upon submerged surfices; flow of liquids through orifices, weirs, pipes, and channels; distribution of water in cities.
+Forms and arrangement of orifices for fountains.